oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

     com.example.app:/oauth2redirect/example-provider

-When the authorization server completes the request, it redirects to the client's redirection URI as it would normally.
-As the redirection URI uses a private-use URI scheme, it results in the operating system launching the native app, passing in the URI as a launch parameter.
+When the authorization server completes the request, it redirects to the client's redirect URI as it would normally.
+As the redirect URI uses a private-use URI scheme, it results in the operating system launching the native app, passing in the URI as a launch parameter.
 Then, the native app uses normal processing for the authorization response.